 Basically one dinner and one breakfast are served for one night's lodging, and all lodger have the meals at the same time at the same dining room.

-The rate of minshuku is cheaper than ryokan.
+Of course, The lodging fee of minshuku is cheaper than ryokan.

-The meals are not so rich as ryokan, but fresh fish and vegitables produced around there are used.
+The meals are not so rich as ryokan, but fresh fish and vegetables produced around there are used.

-Sometimes, you have the chance that you can eat the fish which the host caught and the vegitables which the hostess harvested.
+Sometimes, you have the chance that you can eat the fish which the host caught and the vegetables which the hostess harvested.

 Probably you can enjoy a Japanese family atmosphere.

-"Pension" in Japan means "Minshuku in Western style".
+"Pension" means "Minshuku in Western style" in Japan.

 Like minshuku, one dinner and one breakfast are served for one night's lodging, and all lodger have the meals at the same time at the same dining room.

-Most of pensions are around seaside or hill resorts.
+Most of pensions are around seaside, lakeside or hill resorts.

-The rate of pension is cheaper than ryokan, but is slightly more expensive than minshuku.
+The lodging fee of pension is cheaper than ryokan, but is slightly more expensive than minshuku.

-Originally it was the accommodation for ascetic monks, and then it became the accommodation for pilgrims in Edo period.
+Originally it was the accommodation for ascetic monks, and then it became the accommodation for pilgrims in Edo period (17-19th centuries).

-But even if you aren't a Bhuddist or aren't interested in Bhuddism, you can stay there.
+But, even if you aren't a Buddhist or aren't interested in Buddhism, you can stay there.

 The accommodation of shukubou is almost same as minshuku.